lifs-tools/ils-ceramide-ring-trial/README.md

 # Inquiring about your lab id

 Please note that the data analysis team had no access to lab identities due to the blinding of the analysis reports before transmission to us.
 We can therefor not provide you your lab id to re-identify your results.
 Please contact the study coordination at the [SLING](https://sling.sg/) / [SingMass](https://singmass.sg/) at NUS Singapore for details.
+Also, please see the [mapping table](https://zenodo.org/doi/10.5281/zenodo.12632988), which maps the ids used in this repository ('LabId') to the ids used in the final manuscript ('LabNum').

 # References